Fly Fishing the Ciénaga de Zapata Biosphere Reserve

 With ultimate flexibility, you can elect for the right combination of saltwater flats fishing days combined with freshwater fishing for tarpon and snook.
 The hotel and the dining package, which include trips to local paladars (restaurants in private homes), allow for the unique opportunity to experience the real local flavor of Cuba.
 You can choose to fish for a day and return to Havana for the night or stay in Playa Larga for a dynamic week of both salt and sweet water fishing.

-Playa Larga is a small fishing community located on the famous Bahia de Cochinos (Bay of Pig’s).
-On April 17, 1961, this beach was logged into the history books by the famous Bay of Pig’s Invasion.
-In an attempt to overthrow Fidel Castro from power, CIA and US-backed 1,400 Cuban exiles who landed at this beach.
+Playa Larga is a small fishing community located on the famous Bahia de Cochinos (Bay of Pigs).
+On April 17, 1961, this beach was logged into the history books by the famous Bay of Pigs Invasion as an attempt to overthrow Fidel Castro from power, by the CIA and US-backed 1,400 Cuban exiles who landed at this beach.
 The invasion was a complete failure with the invaders being outnumbered by Castro’s troops and the exiles surrendered after less than 24 hours of fighting.
 Now the beach is a popular place for Cubans taking a break from Havana during their summer vacations and for tourists from around the world to enjoy a refreshing dip and escape the Caribbean heat.
 Diver’s and snorkelers flock to this area for the easy access to wall diving in the waters of the Bay of Pigs.

 This Georgiana is a 100-foot, custom-built yacht that accommodates groups of eight anglers at a time.
 The boat features six comfortable cabins (four single cabins and two double occupancy cabins) each outfitted with bunks and private bathrooms.
 The interior areas of the boat and all staterooms are air-conditioned, and there are numerous outdoor sitting and lounge areas on the upper decks.
 The boat is the ideal base of operations for exploring the mangrove wilderness, endless flats and wild backcountry of the Zapata Peninsula.
 The ship is strategically anchored in a well-protected location that allows for easy access to the most productive flats and fishing areas in the reserve.
 Typically the Georgiana moors in two different locations within the fishery during the week.